 Seattle Central College Counseling Resource List: Campus Resource!
 Connects students with counseling resources (suicide prevention, crisis line, domestic violence, alcohol abuse help line, drug abuse helpline).

 Seattle Central College Student Support Programs: Campus Resource!
 Includes links to student parent support programs, Accessibility Resource Center, emergency fund programs, and women's program.

-Seattle Central Office of Multicultural Services: Campus Resource!
+Seattle Central Office of Equity, Diversity, Inclusion and Community (EDIC): Campus Resource!
 Aims to promote institutional responsiveness to the needs of students of color and students of diverse cultural backgrounds.
 Also provides leadership for the development and implementation of services, programs, projects, and curriculum that promote diversity, equality, and social justice.